 - Review frequently

-- > Learning a new language
+- ➤ Learning a new language

 - Better to have some practice every day (rather than every week)

 - Review example programs

 - ➤ Do you [still] understand them after class?

-- Active pre-lab work
+- Active work in interactive text book

-- Don't just click the boxes
+- ➤ Don't just click the boxes

 - Focus is on the current week, but we are using tools we learned in the last ~8 weeks.